Rating: ![]()

 Production: Bandai Visual, 81 Produce

-Available on a single hybrid DVD volume from US Manga Corps.
+Formerly available on a single hybrid DVD volume from the late US Manga Corps.
 Was also available on two dubbed VHS volumes.